craterdog/maven-parent-poms/README.md

 The following highlights the parent pom.xml file that this project provides:

  * *root* - the root parent pom.xml file for all other parent pom.xml files
+ * *java-aggregator* - defines dependencies needed by multi-module maven projects
  * *java-api* - defines dependencies needed by projects that only define Java interfaces and purely declarative classes (no methods)
  * *java-pojo* - defines dependencies needed by projects that define "plain old Java objects" (POJOs)
+ * *java-component* - defines dependencies needed by projects that depend on the Java Spring Framework
  * *java-web-service* - defines dependencies needed by web resources

 ### Quick Links